tomahawk-jupiter/savage-worlds/README.md

 Its not currently responsive, the min width is 900px.

 Its quite a complex layout and I'm not sure how to approach the layout for smaller screens.
-I primarily designed it for a tablet sized screen, but mainly I was just trying to get all the components on a single page.
+I was mainly just trying to get all the components on a single page.

 I might try to redesign the layout in the future, perhaps with tabs that can be maximized / minimized or display components in different tabs, a bit like it already is but with more tabs.
 Its quite alot of info to fit on a phone sized screen.